from Issue Eight, November 2025

 my physical void.

-Thomas Whittaker (they/she) is a writer of poems from South London.
-They write from a queer Marxist perspective about alienation under capitalism in the urban environment.
-She is currently particularly influenced by the writing of Antonio Negri, Heather McCalden's The Observable Universe and the music of E-40.
-They enjoy using obtuse basketball references in their work.
-She has been published by Passion of the Weiss, Impossible Archetype, Ouch!
-Collective and Corporeal among others.
-They are @thomaswithdoubt on Twitter and @acidsynthline on Instagram.
+Susie Whittaker (she/they) is a writer of poems from South London.
+She writes from a queer Marxist perspective about alienation under capitalism in the urban environment.
+They are currently particularly influenced by Paolo Virno's The Idea of World: Public Intellect and Use of Life and the music of Giggs.
+She enjoys using obtuse basketball references in her work.
+They have been published by Passion of the Weiss, Impossible Archetype, Ouch!
+Collective and Fifth Wheel Press among others.
+They can be found @acidsynthline on Instagram.